NIR long-pass filters

 Figure 2: Long-pass filters from Tangsinuo, Purshee, UQG, Heliopan and Hoya with cut-on wavelengths between 400 nm and 600 nm.
 UQG and Heliopan use Schott glass.

-The RG665 from Heliopan is AR coated, possibly even MC, although not advertised as such.
+The RG665 from Heliopan is AR coated, possibly even MC, although not advertised as such (Figure 3).
 The RG695 and RG780 are not AR coated.
 The coatings of the Orange and Yellow filters seems to be optimized for visible light, while the Heliopan RG665 has a coating optimized for NIR.

 Code